 This is the website of Kate Raworth – renegade economist and development re-thinker.
-My passion is the rewriting of economics to make it a fit tool for addressing the 21st century’s social and ecological challenges.
+My passion is the rewriting of economics to make it fit for addressing the 21st century’s unprecedented social and ecological challenges.

-I am currently exploring this by writing a book, Doughnut Economics: seven ways to think like a 21st century economist, to be published in early 2017 by Random House in the UK and Chelsea Green in the US, and soon after in Italian, Spanish, Portuguese, German, Dutch and Japanese.
+My forthcoming book, Doughnut Economics: seven ways to think like a 21st century economist, will be published on 6 April 2017 by Penguin Random House in the UK and by Chelsea Green in the US, and soon after in Italian, Spanish, Portuguese, German, Dutch and Japanese.